o-ran-sc/nonrtric-plt-sme/docs/overview.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 ..
 SPDX-License-Identifier: CC-BY-4.0
 ..
 Copyright (C) 2023 Nordix
+..
+Copyright (C) 2024 OpenInfra Foundation Europe.
+All rights reserved.

 #############
 Overview
 #############

-Within Service Management and Exposure the CAPIF Core product is developed.
-It resides in the "capifcore" folder.
+Service Management and Exposure has 2 components - CAPIF Core and Service Manager.
+Capifcore is found in the "capifcore" directory, and Service Manager is in the "servicemanager" directory.

 This product is a part of :doc:`NONRTRIC <nonrtric:index>`.